letthefireflieslive/alv-pipe/README.md

 _K8s + Kaniko + Argo + Istio + Sealed Secrets_

 ### Disclaimer
+The project is young.
 This project is not intended for production use.
 It is meant for playground, demo or POC.

+# Goal
+Create a DevOps dream pipeline.. live on its own, self healing and requires less touching.

 # Requirement
 - ansible